-Automotive, pharmaceuticals, life & science, engineering, R&D
+Automotive, pharmaceuticals, chemical, life & science, engineering, R&D

 The automotive industry is one of the key drivers of the Spanish economy, being one of the main employment-generating sectors.
-Its contribution to the Spanish GDP in 2016-2017 was around 12%, and production is growing every year in a very consistent manner, reaching, in 2017, the highest values ever recorded.
+Its contribution to the Spanish GDP in 2016-2017 was around 12%, and its production is growing every year in a very consistent manner, reaching in 2017 maximum historic values of production.

-Due to the strong bet by the Spanish government on R&D incentives in connection with corporate taxes (i.e. R&D credit and the Patent Box regime), including generation of tax credits of between 25% and 42% of the R&D expenses and the possibility to monetise such tax credits up to an amount of $\notin$ 5m, several multinational groups have decided to locate their R&D activities in Spain.
-The pharmaceuticals, life & science and engineering industries are also amongst the most benefitting sectors from the R&D incentives.
+Due to the strong bet by the Spanish government on R&D incentives in connection with corporate taxes (i.e. R&D credit and the Patent Box regime), including generation of tax credits of between 25% and 42% of the R&D expenses and the possibility to monetise such tax credits up to an amount of $\epsilon$ 5 million, several multinational groups have decided to allocate their R&D activities in Spain.
+The pharmaceuticals, life sciences, chemical and engineering industries are also amongst the sectors to most benefit from the R&D incentives.